 For the current try I used just ballpark mustard and relish.
 It worked just fine.
 In fact, best hot dog ever.

-The type of hot dog will be of your choice.
-I happened to have chicken-based ones which proved excellent.
+The type of hot dog will be your choice.
+I happened to have chicken-based ones, which proved excellent.
 And not heavy – I had two, the acid test.

 The onion definitely gave a flavour.
 The beer imparted only a faint bitterness due to being diluted.
 I used Kozel, a Czech beer, but almost any will do, light, dark, etc., I don’t think it matters.

-It’s hard to say how the other seasonings affected the taste.
+It’s hard to say how the other seasonings impacted the taste.
 I couldn’t pick any out but a good recipe can work this way, where the result is savoury and “comme il fault” .

 Escoffier, it’s not.
 But good scoff, it is.

-*Madeira, not sherry, but it should work well too.
+**Madeira, not sherry, but it should work as well.